pietervdvn/MapComplete/Docs/UserTests/2023-10-17 User Test Studio Thibault.md

 Create a simple layer specification using MapComplete studio with 'images' and a question.
 The actual _topic_ of the layer can be chosen by the participant

+This participant wanted to create a layer about solar panels.

 ## Background info

 Browser: Librewolf on a linux machine (actually: pietervdvn's dev machine)